citation-file-format/citation-file-format.github.io/index.md

 Give them all the right information in a `CITATION.cff` file, and they can cite your software *correctly*.

 Also, if you publish your software in an archive or registry, they (or their systems) can re-use the citation metadata from your `CITATION.cff` file.

-File in the Citation File Format can also be used to provide citation information for datasets, by the way.

 # Create a `CITATION.cff` file now!